UP2012320/brick-store-coursework-2021/DOCU.md

 ## Notes

-I was part way through implementing an order view page and such before realizing that completing this document was a better use of time, as such the functionality is not completed and any pages related to viewing order do not work.
+I was part way through implementing an order view page and such before realizing that completing this document was a better use of time, as such the functionality is not completed and any pages related to viewing orders do not work.

 API documentation can be viewed at http://localhost:8080/documenation

 A staff account has been created with the following details

 ```
-username: admin
+email: up2012320@myport.ac.uk
-password: admin
+password: Admin12345
 ```

+# Features

+The following features are in order of what I think is most important, if you're low on time please skip later ones.

 ## htmlX